WordPress/wordpress-playground/docs/running-wordpress-in-the-browser.md

 // Install the plugin by uploading the zip file to
 // /wp-admin/plugin-install.php?tab=upload
-await installPlugin(workerThread, pluginFile);
+await installPlugin(playgroundClient, pluginFile);
 ```

 ### Installing plugins and themes from the WordPress.org directory with a PHP proxy

 The browser cannot simply download a WordPress theme or plugin zip file from the wordpress.org directory because of the cross-origin request policy restrictions.
-This repository provides a [PHP proxy script](https://github.com/WordPress/wordpress-playground/blob/trunk/src/wordpress-playground/plugin-proxy.php) that exposes plugins and themes on the same domain where WordPress Playground is hosted.
+This repository provides a [PHP proxy script](https://github.com/WordPress/wordpress-playground/blob/trunk/src/packages/playground/website/plugin-proxy.php) that exposes plugins and themes on the same domain where the WordPress Playground website is hosted.